Are you visiting The Gambia for the first time? Here are some great things to do to ensure you get the most out of your holiday.

 While many holiday makers will flock to the Canary Islands or the Caribbean for their beach break fill, The Gambia offers unprecedented access to the sun, sand and sea; often just steps away from your hotel.
-Many of the beaches are secluded and unspoilt, particularly in Sanyang, where little more than hammocks and a quiet bar populate the beach.
+Many of the beaches are secluded and unspoilt, particularly the beach at the front of White Horse Residence, the perfect spot to witness the sunset.

 Meet wildlife in The Gambia’s nature reserves

 Holidays to The Gambia will provide some great wildlife-spotting opportunities for those who have packed their binoculars.
 Numerous intriguing nature habitats are dotted around the country, including the Abuko Nature Reserve and Kachikally Crocodile Pool.
 Green Vervet monkeys are a common sight in hotel grounds, proving you’ll never be too far away from some Gambian wildlife.

 A visit to The Gambia’s capital, Banjul, will add some history and culture to your African adventure.
 Away from Banjul’s wonderful beaches there are interesting attractions to visit which won’t require you to don your swimming gear, including Albert Market and Arch 22.

 There are few places in the world to match the quality of birdwatching in The Gambia; just ask Chris Packham!
 You can embark on exclusive tours led by the TV presenter or his guide in The Gambia, Malick Suso, ticking off some of the 540 species of bird found in the country.

 Soak up the winter sun

 Throughout the UK winter, The Gambia enjoys uninterrupted sunshine, promising the ideal winter sun getaway for those hoping for a dose of vitamin D. November to May provides the best weather conditions, with almost zero rainfall and temperatures well into the 30s.